tizenpdk/mic/doc/man.rst

   --pack-to=PACK_TO   pack the images together into the specified achive, extension supported: .zip, .tar, .tar.gz, .tar.bz2, etc. by default, .tar will be used
   --release=RID  generate a release of RID with all necessary files, when @BUILD_ID@ is contained in kickstart file, it will be replaced by RID. sample values: "latest", "tizen_20120101.1"
-  --copy-kernel  copy kernel files from image /boot directory to the image output directory --runtime=RUNTIME  Specify  runtime mode, avaiable: bootstrap, native --install-pkgs=INSTALL_PKGS  Specify what type of packages to be installed, valid: source, debuginfo, debugsource --check-pkgs=CHECK_PKGS  Check if given packages would be installed, packages should be separated by comma --tmpfs  Setup tmpdir as tmpfs to accelerate, experimental feature, use it if you have more than 4G memory
+  --copy-kernel  copy kernel files from image /boot directory to the image output directory --runtime=RUNTIME  Specify  runtime mode, avaiable: bootstrap --install-pkgs=INSTALL_PKGS  Specify what type of packages to be installed, valid: source, debuginfo, debugsource --check-pkgs=CHECK_PKGS  Check if given packages would be installed, packages should be separated by comma --tmpfs  Setup tmpdir as tmpfs to accelerate, experimental feature, use it if you have more than 4G memory